Cloud1PH/Deep-Security-Smart-Check-Pipeline-GitLab/pipelines/basic-pipeline-scanning/README.md

 5. Browse to the CI/CD pipeline and watch it perform its tasks.

-6. Once the job fails, browse to the Smart Check UI and click "Scans".
+6. Once the job fails, browse to the Smart Check UI and click "Scans" to examine the problem(s) Smart Check found.